uwcvis/cvis2022/_pages/registration.md

  <a href="https://www.eventbrite.com/e/cvis2022-tickets-473430903577" class="btn btn--primary btn--large align-center" target="_blank" >Register Here</a>

-Please select the type of your registration (academia, industry/government, or others) and submit the registration form in the link above.
+Please select the type of your registration and submit the registration form in the link above.

 See [Call for Papers](/call-for-papers) for paper submission